Sa Nam Market, my father used to work as a porter at this market - Photo: NVCC

 My father passed away not long after that.
 He closed his eyes without ever setting foot on the land of his birth.

 His dream of embracing his homeland, standing by the Lam River, walking on the familiar village road would never come true.
-But even though he could not return, we did it in his place.
+But even though he could not return, we made it happen on his behalf.

-Now my brothers and I still often return to Nam Dan, stand by the Lam River to watch the golden fields of harvest, and pass by the places my father mentioned: Sa Nam market, Bara Nam Dan gate, Dan Nhiem village communal house...
+Now my brothers and I still often return to Nam Dan, stand by the Lam River and watch the golden fields of harvest, passing by the places my father mentioned: Sa Nam market, Bara Nam Dan gate, Dan Nhiem village communal house...

-Every time we return to our hometown, we not only go to the places where my father spent his childhood, but also take time to visit Uncle Ho's maternal home.
+Every time we return to our hometown, we not only visit the places where our father spent his childhood, but also take time to visit Uncle Ho's maternal home.

 The country is no longer divided, the trains no longer carry people away forever but carry children far from home back home.

 But somewhere there are still people like my father, who all their lives carry the sadness of a child far away from home and cannot return.
-Therefore, each of us, those who are lucky enough to live in peace, should know how to preserve it, cherish it, so that memories like my father's will never happen again.
+Therefore, each of us, the lucky ones who live in peace, should know how to preserve it, cherish it, so that memories like my father's never happen again.

 Thank you readers for submitting your entries to the Peace Storytelling contest.